abhijithnbalan/DehazeEnhance/readme_noob.md

 ## 3. Recovering Image

 Transmission maps are used to recover each channels of the image and they are are fused to get the final image.

+## Fusion

+ Fusion algorithm uses two enhanced images from the input image and fuses them together to form the final enhanced image.

+ Underwater images suffer quality loss mainly in two ways

+ 1. Contrast loss because of forward and backward scattering
+ 2. Color shift becuase of preferential absorption of color underwater.

+ Fusion creates contrast enhanced image and a white balanced(color balanced) image and fuses them together using 4 different weights normalized.

+ ### Steps

+ 1. Prepare enhanced inputs
+ 2. Prepare weights for each inputs
+ 3. Normalize the weights
+ 4. Fuse the images with normalized weight

+ ## 1. Prepare Inputs

+ Here, contrast enhanced image will be obtained after applying a CLAHE filter.
+CLAHE enhanced the contrast preserving contrast after a histogram equalization.

+ Color enhanced image is obtained by applying white balancing algorithm on the image.
+There are two algorithms used for white balancing.
+ 1. Simple white balancing
+ 2. Greyworld white balancing

+ ## 2. Prepare Weights

+  Four different weights are used in this method
+  1. Laplacian contrast
+  2. Local contrast
+  3. Saliency contrast
+  4. Exposedness

+These set of four weights will be created for both the images.

+## 3. Normalize weights

+Four weights will be normalized to one weight which will be used for blending.
+Simple averaging is used for now.

+## 4. Fusing images

+The last part of creating the output.
+Pyramid blending is used with user defined pyramid limit.
+It takes the input images and their normalized weights and blend them together through pyramid transformations.